China Galaxy Securities

-China Galaxy Securities Co., Ltd. (中国银河证券股份有限公司) is a Chinese brokerage and investment bank.
+China Galaxy Securities Co., Ltd. (中国银河证券股份有限公司) is a Chinese state-owned brokerage and investment bank.

 It raised US$1.1 billion on the Stock Exchange of Hong Kong in its debut in May 2013.
 In January 2015, the company announced plans to issue new shares worth US$2.3 billion on HKSE.
 On 21 April 2015, the company announced in a HKSE filing its plans to raise another US$3.1 billion by selling 2 billion new shares.

 Since June 2017, it was part of Shanghai Stock Exchange's blue chip index: SSE 50 Index.

 History

 China Galaxy Securities was founded in Jan 26, 2007 with a capital of RMB 6 billion.
 Major contribution of fund was from Galaxy Financial Holdings which took up 99.89% of issued capital, with the remaining 0.11% being taken up by four promoters: Beijing Tsinghua Venture Capital (currently known as Qingyuan Defeng), Chongqing Water, China General and CNBM.